DD9/boiler/README.md

 ```
 git subtree pull --prefix=wp-content/themes/[THEMENAME] --squash boiler master

 ```

+*(TGD note: squashing not working, this seems to be pullingin commit history, which makes sense if we want to push, but not necissarly otherwise)*

 To push changes back to boiler theme from within a different superproject root: